Adding Users

 The line above will allow any ExpeDat client to download files from the given path.
 The ReadOnly option prevents uploading.
 The RestrictHome option prevents this account from accessing any files outside of this folder.

-To setup an account with a username and password, uncomment one of the other example lines (remove the hash) and edit the fields:
+To setup an account with a username and password, uncomment one of the other example lines (remove the hash mark) and edit the fields:

 The first field is the username.
-This is case sensitive.
+This is case sensitive and must be less than 64 bytes when UTF-8 encoded.

 Add a new line for each user account you wish to create.